GROWING TEACHERS FOR TOMORROW

 - They receive individual additional academic tuition, have full access to a counsellor and have free 24/7 access to Realema’s Management.

 - They receive additional life skills workshops and share knowledge in monthly gatherings.

 - Our Partner Schools are top schools who support our vision and give freely of their time and expertise to help our interns succeed.
 During the four years of their internship, they receive unparrallelled work experience, which ensures a professional approach to teaching once they graduate.

 WE OFFER THEM FULL ACCOMMODATION.

-- All our interns receive food and lodging at our Partner Schools.
+- Our interns receive food and lodging at our Partner Schools.
 This eliminates daily commuting stress and expenses, and reduces some of the pressures they may experience in their home environments.

 In 2013, Patrick Lees (Head of St John’s Preparatory School and now Executive Headmaster of Pridwin) and Pieter Steyn (then Head of Masibambane College) decided to offer teacher internships to deserving matric candidates from Masibambane College in Orange Farm (a township south of Johannesburg), to provide them with a tertiary education opportunity and address the dearth of good teachers in South Africa.
 Pier Myburgh joined them shortly after, to create and implement a sustainable programme plan.
 Since then, we have grown exponentially, and are honoured to partner with some of the top schools in and around Johannesburg.

 WHAT WE DO